OSC/ondemand/CONTRIBUTING.md

 * [repository for the Open OnDemand documentation](https://github.com/OSC/ood-documentation)
 * [repository for the Open OnDemand core library](https://github.com/OSC/ood_core)

+## Branches and Tags

+All development work happens in the `master` branch.

+Once the software reaches a state the maintainers feel is good enough to release, they tag the `v<version>` tag from the `master` branch.
+At this time, on the same commit as the tag, a `release_<version>` branch is made.

+Once the release branch is made maintainers will need to backport any bugfixes to the release branch for that version.
+They will also make tag off of the release branch for patch releases of that version.

 ## Pull Request Process

 If you have a large feature it may be preferential to open an issue and discuss